-Based on the above statistics we short-listed a subset of communities and performed a manual inspection of a sample of the tweets within the community, to assess the topics talked about, and a visualisation of the community, using the program $Visone^9$ for this subset.
+Based on the above statistics, we short-listed a subset of communities and performed a manual inspection of a sample of the tweets within the community, to assess the topics talked about and a visualization of the community, using the program VISONE (http://visone.info/html/about.html) for this subset.

-In the end we selected 18 communities to monitor and study.
+In the end, we selected 18 communities to monitor and study.
 Table 1 shows most of the statistics listed above for these 18 communities, in size order.
-In each numerical column, the highest six values are highlighted in green and the lowest six values are highlighted in red (recall that for conductance and weighted conductance, lower values indicate a more tightly-knit community).
-The "Algorithm" column contains 'L' for the Louvain method, 'W' for the weighted Louvain method and 'K' for the k-clique-communities method.
+In each numerical column, the highest six values are highlighted in italics and the lowest six values are highlighted in bold (recall that for conductance and weighted conductance, lower values indicate a more tightly knit community).
+The 'Algorithm' column contains 'L' for the Louvain method, 'W' for the weighted Louvain method and 'K' for the k-clique-communities method.
 We chose six communities from each algorithm.

 Table 2 shows frequency of participation, with communities ranked by the third column, which gives the average user participation.
 This is expressed as a percentage: the percentage of days on which the user was active on Twitter (in our dataset) that they were active in the community.
 The rightmost five columns show, for each community, how the users' participation levels break down into five bins.
-Bins with disproportionately many users in them (i.e. with values more than 0.2) are highlighted in green.
-We can see that with the exception of community 4 (Weddings), every community has at least a 20% "hard core" of users, who are active in the community nearly every day they are active on Twitter.
+Bins with disproportionately many users in them (i.e. with values more than 0.2) are highlighted in italics.
+We can see that with the exception of community 4 (weddings), every community has at least a 20% 'hard core' of users, who are active in the community nearly every day they are active on Twitter.

-Once we had selected the communities of interest, we collected a more detailed tweet history for each participating user, as described in Section 2.
+Once we had selected the communities of interest, we collected a more detailed tweet history for each participating user, as described in §2.

-(b) Analysing the endurance of the communities
+4.2.
+Analysing the endurance of the communities

-We analysed was how well our communities endured over time.
-We examined a 28-day period starting on 22nd September 2014 (which we will call the "autumn period") and a 28-day period starting on 2nd February 2015 (which we will call the "spring period"), and compared how many users in each community were active (mentioned or were mentioned by other users) within
+We analysed how well our communities endured over time.
+We examined a 28-day period starting on 22 September 2014 (which we will call the 'autumn period') and a 28-day period starting on 2 February 2015 (which we will call the 'spring period'), and compared how many users in each community were active (mentioned or were mentioned by other users) within the community.
+Would the same users still be tweeting each other in the spring, or would the communities have dissolved over time?
+Figure 7 shows a log-log plot of the results.